MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 https://example-my.sharepoint.com /personal /example_user /%2FDocuments%2FOld%20Docs</br>

-If a file exists that has a very long path, the app skips it, and reports it in your log files.
+If a file exists that has a very long path, our app skips it, and reports it in your log files.

 To save time and headaches, before you migrate, you are encouraged to shorten any identified long paths.